Agent-Centric Relation Graph for Object Visual Navigation: Introduction

 \section{Introduction}

-Visual navigation aims to guide the agent to the target object based on visual observations from its first perspective.
+\IEEEPARstart{V}{isual} navigation aims to guide the agent to the target object based on visual observations from its first perspective.
 To solve this problem, it is critical to \textit{perceive} the environment and \textit{control} the agent.
-Thus, building object relationships in the environment and designing navigation policy are two important issues in the navigation task.
+Thus, building object relationships in the environment and designing a navigation policy are two important issues in the navigation task.
 In this paper, we mainly focus on the problem of perceiving the environment and building robust and suitable relationships for the navigation policy.

-Previous works \cite{mayo2021visual,du2020learning,du2021vtnet} explicitly or implicitly learn relation graphs that reflect the relationships among objects.
-Mayo \textit{et al.} \cite{mayo2021visual} utilize a novel attention mechanism for navigation to preserve the semantic and spatial information of objects.
+Previous works \cite{mayo2021visual,du2020learning,DBLP:conf/iclr/DuY021} explicitly or implicitly learn relation graphs that reflect the object relationships.
+Mayo \textit{et al.} \cite{mayo2021visual} utilize a novel attention mechanism for navigation to preserve objects' semantic and spatial information.
 Du \textit{et al.} \cite{du2020learning} propose an object relation graph to learn concurrence relationships among object classes from different environments.
-The above works only consider the establishment of the relationship among environmental objects.
-However, it is indispensable to perceive the relationship between the agent and the target.
+Puig \textit{et al.} \cite{DBLP:conf/iclr/PuigSLWLTF021} introduce a possible location distribution for each presupposed object.
+The above works only consider the relationship between environmental objects while ignoring the relationship between the agent and the target.
+However, it may be helpful to perceive the relationship between the agent and the target.
+Moreover, their method of establishing the relationship between objects is rough, and they should specifically analyze the role of the different direction relationships (horizontal, vertical, and depth) for navigation.